vansh-tambi/vansh-tambi/README.md

 **Full-Stack Developer Intern at Maya Exchange (Remote) &nbsp; Dec 2025 to Jan 2026**

-Built the pre-signup flow from scratch using React and Zod with E.164 phone validation, disposable email blocking, and zero page reloads before any API call.
-On the backend, set up a Redis and BullMQ job queue for email/SMS workflows that kept response time under 300ms.
-Also handled SHA-256 token hashing and IP-based rate limiting to keep the system secure.
+Developed a secure, zero-reload pre-signup flow using React and Zod.
+Built an optimized backend with Redis and BullMQ for fast email/SMS queues (<300ms response), and implemented SHA-256 hashing with IP rate-limiting for security.

 </div>